openservicemesh/osm/CONTRIBUTOR_LADDER.md

 Process of becoming a Maintainer:

 1. A current Reviewer may be self-nominated or be nominated by a current Maintainer by opening a PR against the root of the [OSM repository] and adding the nominee to the [OWNERS file] under the *owners* entry.
 Additionally, if the nomination is for a code owner whose PR approvals are meant to satisfy the PR merge requirements, the nominee must be added to the [CODEOWNERS file] in the same PR.
+A codeowner is defined per the [GitHub definition](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners#about-code-owners).
 2. The nominee will add a comment to the PR testifying that they agree to all requirements of becoming a Maintainer.
 3. A majority of the current Maintainers must then approve the PR.